 Summer Beach Spotlight: Horseneck Beach in Westport, Massachusetts

 If you are looking for a more peaceful experience, then you may want to skip this beach.
 However, this is a great beach for those looking to swim and enjoy the waves.
 Horseneck Beach is frequently rated among the 10 best beaches in New England.
-The only downside to this beach is the rocky layer you have to cross before entering the water; my feet hurt really bad after a few hours walking around.
+The only downside to this beach is the rocky layer you have to cross before entering the water -my feet hurt really bad after a few hours walking around.
 However, the beach is very scenic and we took plenty of beautiful photographs.
-Take a look at the photos below to get a glimpse of Horseneck Beach.
+Take a look at the photos below to get a glimpse of the vibe at Horseneck Beach.

 Check out the size of these waves!